Graduate Student Relations

-If you have questions about how to maintain academic integrity in your courses, or would like to learn more about what constitutes plagiarism, contact your professor or program director.
+If you have questions about how to maintain academic integrity in your courses, or would like to learn more about what constitutes plagiarism, contact your professor or program chair.

 Additional resources about academic integrity are available through:

-Incidents of academic dishonesty or plagiarism are handled according to UMUC’s Academic Dishonesty and Plagiarism policy.
-Contact your program director, academic specialist, academic coordinator or Graduate Student Relations with any questions about these procedures.
+Incidents of academic dishonesty or plagiarism are handled according to UMUC's Academic Dishonesty and Plagiarism policy.
+Contact your program chair, academic specialist, or Graduate Student Relations with any questions about these procedures.

-UMUC graduate faculty assign grades that accurately reflect the work you have completed in your classes.
+UMUC graduate faculty assign grades that accurately reflect the quality of the work you have completed in your classes.
 The grading standards are explained in your course syllabus.
-However, if you have a concern about a grade you have received, you may request a conference with your professor to discuss.
+However, if you have a concern about a grade you have received, you may request a conference with your professor to discuss it.
 He or she may be able to resolve the issue with you.
-If the issue is not resolved through this initial conference, you may then contact your program director.
+If the issue is not resolved through this initial conference, you may then contact your program chair.

-For guidance about the policy regarding Procedures for Review of Alleged Arbitrary & Capricious Grading, contact your program director or Graduate Student Relations.
+For guidance about the policy regarding Procedures for Review of Alleged Arbitrary & Capricious Grading, contact your program chair or Graduate Student Relations.

-A grade of Incomplete (“I”) may be assigned to students who are doing satisfactory work, but have been unable to complete a course's requirements because of illness or other circumstances beyond their control.
+A grade of Incomplete ("I") may be temporarily assigned to students who have submitted satisfactory work, but have been unable to complete all course requirements because of illness or other circumstances beyond their control.
 Receiving an Incomplete grade allows these students to complete the requirements by a later date and earn a new grade.